 Thomas Erslev Thomas Erslev Thomas Erslev Thomas Erslev

-Currently I am pursuing a doctoral degree at Aarhus University with a project on the recent history of brain banking and bioethics in a Danish context.
-My thesis is to be submitted November 2019.
+I handed in my PhD thesis at Aarhus University in November 2019, about the recent history of brain banking and bioethics in a Danish context.
+You can find the abstract in my list of publications below.
+Contact me if you would like to receive a digital copy.
 I am on the editorial board of Slagmark, the Danish journal for the history of ideas and science.
 I would love to hear from you regarding possible collaborations in the histories of medical science and technology, of bioethics, historical epistemology, and STS.
 I give public talks in Danish and English about collecting and archiving the body, as well as the ethical controversies attendant on such practices.
 I love writing popular texts (like Baggrunds Kabinet), and haiku/senryu poems.
 The first I find is a good way to process new knowledge and convince myself that I am making progress.
 The latter is a hobby to relax my mind and allow myself to think of things not related to my research.

 This is a list of my academic and popular writings with links to online versions or stored PDFs.